MikeCookDev/100daysofcode/README.md

 Day 32: Continued work on JavaScript

 Day 33: Dived in and worked more on JavaScript and tried to focus more after realizing that i'm overthinking it and making it more               difficult than it really is..

+Day 34 : Despite still being sick, continued to work on JavaScript, slowly but surely moving along.